 Whenever we go traveling, we love stopping by the city’s Chinatown.
 Each of the Chinatowns that we’ve been to have their own vibe and culture.
-If you’re interested in our other Chinatown experiences, check out our posts: Singapore, Sydney and Perth, Australia, Incheon, South Korea.

 We felt the vibe of Kuala Lumpur’s Chinatown along Petaling Street like the night markets in Hong Kong.
 Along There were many stalls set up selling purses, t-shirts, watches, and other counterfeit stuff.
 You can also find stores selling herbs or outlet stores.
 Don’t forget to bargain if you plan to buy something.

 As you explore the area, stop by two historic temples.
 Sri Mahamariamman Temple, built in 1873, is the oldest Hindu temple in KL.
 Guan Di Temple (關帝廟), built in 1888, is Chinese temple that focuses on Taoism.
 The front of the vibrant red building has a statue of the Guan Di, the Taoist God of War, who looks at you when you walk through the door.